Wildlife, Fisheries, and Aquaculture

 The Wildlife, Fisheries and Aquaculture Department offers graduate education leading to the Master of Science in Wildlife, Fisheries and Aquaculture with emphases in wildlife ecology and management, fisheries ecology and management, and aquaculture.

 The applicant for a master’s degree must hold a bachelor’s degree and must be sponsored by an extramurally funded research project.
 The applicant for the Ph.D. degree must hold a master’s degree and also is usually sponsored by an extramurally funded research project.
 It is strongly encouraged for the applicant to personally contact a professor within the department to discuss potential research opportunities.
 An applicant cannot be admitted to the department until a faculty member agrees to serve as a major professor.
 The applicant for the master’s program must have taken the general Graduate Record Examination (GRE), and a) have a minimum GPA of 3.00 out of 4.00 for the last 60 semester hours of undergraduate academic work, or b) have an overall undergraduate GPA above 3.00 and achieved a GPA greater than 2.75 out of 4.00 for the last 60 semesters hours of undergraduate academic work.
 An applicant for the Ph.D. program must have an M.S. degree, a minimum GPA of 3.20 out of 4.00 on all prior graduate studies (excluding research or thesis credits), and must have taken the general GRE.
-Official transcripts of undergraduate and graduate work, GRE, and TOEFL or IELTS scores (if appropriate) should be sent to the MSU Office of the Graduate School.
+Official transcripts of undergraduate and graduate work, GRE, and TOEFL or IELTS scores (if appropriate) should be sent to the Graduate School.

 An applicant who has not fully met the GPA requirement stipulated by the University may be admitted on a provisional basis.
 A student entering on a provisional basis (available only for master’s students) is required to take three graduate courses (minimum of 9 hours) in the first regular fall or spring semester and make a grade of B or higher in each of these courses.
 These courses will be selected by the departmental Graduate Program Advisory Committee (GPAC) and will include ST 8114 or equivalent, but may not include special problem courses, directed individual study courses, or thesis research hours.
 No provisional probation courses can be scheduled with the student's major professor.
 Failure to meet the grade requirement will result in dismissal and loss of eligibility for readmission to this department’s graduate program.
 Students on provisional probation are not eligible for an assistantship and must cover their own tuition but may be paid wages equivalent to a base stipend..